Get in Touch

 The most common cause of nerve irritation and neuropathic pain is “spondylosis” degeneration in the spine, which can be the result of normal wear and tear.
 Spondylosis irritates the nerve root and leads to neuropathy and muscle shortening.

-How IMS Compares to Acupuncture
+How Intramuscular Stimulation Compares to Acupuncture

 -Medical Examination not applicable